Policies For Use of Group Study or Tutor Rooms

 • Room should be cleaned up before leaving.
 Customers are expected to leave the room in the condition in which it is found.
 All trash and paper must be removed from the room at the end of the booking.

-• The customer who did the reservation and occupied the room is responsible for the condition of the room at the end of the booking.
-This person will be accountable for repairing any damage to carpeting, paint or furnishings.
+• All customers using the room are responsible for maintaining the condition of the room.
+The customer who made the reservation will be accountable for repairing any damage to carpeting, paint, or furnishings.

 • Leave the room on time.
 Someone else is often waiting to use the room.
 Library staff cannot issue reminders that time is up.

-• Branch staff can allow customers or groups extra time in these rooms if there is no one waiting or the room is not reserved.
+• Branch staff may allow customers or groups extra time in these spaces without making a reservation if there is no one waiting and the room is not reserved.
+Customers will be asked to leave if a customer or group who has not yet used a space asks to make a reservation.

 • Abuse of the room, equipment and furniture will result in the suspension of user privileges.